thinkingjimmy/PoleStarChat/README.md

 </div>

 ## 🤔 What is this?

-Many people have similar views on AI to [JARVIS](https://en.wikipedia.org/wiki/J.A.R.V.I.S.), the personal assistant invented by Iron Man.
-They hope that AI can be a "personal super intelligent assistant" that can replace humans to do many things.

-However, I don't want future AI to be like JARVIS because it feels like a privilege for the rich and is both aloof and distant.
-Instead, I hope future AI can be like [Doraemon](https://en.wikipedia.org/wiki/Doraemon).
-It should be approachable, even for middle-class families like [Nobita Nobi](https://en.wikipedia.org/wiki/Nobita_Nobi), and integrate into your life, work, and learning like a presence that is like a family member, friend, or teacher, not a tool with a high and cold personality.
-Lastly, unlike so-called intelligent assistants that "replace" humans, it should try its best to "provide" tools/methods and help humans.

-In summary, "an assistant that enhances human intelligence" would match the ideal image of AI in my mind.

-However, ideals are abundant, and reality is bony.

 Since the release of ChatGPT, I have been using it.
 However, in the process of using it, I found that although its abilities are powerful, you will face many difficulties if you want to unleash its full potential: